Email Warmup

 If you're running lots of inboxes (agencies, lead gen teams, multi-domain setups), per-mailbox pricing gets expensive fast.
 If you're staying small, per-mailbox pricing can be fine.

-Rule of thumb: if you plan to scale inbox count, run the math now, not after you've added 20–30 inboxes.
+Think about it this way: if you plan to scale inbox count, run the math now, not after you've added 20-30 inboxes.
+A tool that costs $25/inbox/month means $500/month at 20 inboxes.
+A flat-rate tool like Mailivery stays at $79-199/month regardless of inbox count.

 2) Realism controls (volume, reply rate, scheduling)